3elephants/3elephants/README.md

 * node (v8 or greater - [update node by reinstalling it](https://nodejs.org/en/) if you don't have this)
 * npm
 * python3.5 or greater
-* Mongo and MongoD tools (optional if you do not plan to modify the database)
+* MongoDB 4.0 or greater (optional if you do not plan to modify the database)

 ### Initial Setup